gutentag2012/form-signals/docs/guide/validation.md

 ## Validation Mixins

-Sometimes you have to validate a field relative to the value of another field.
+Sometimes, you have to validate a field relative to the value of another field.
 Many libraries struggle with this issue and usually require you to have validation on a common parent.
 This library solves the issue with validation mixins, which allow you to add any other value from the form to the validation function.

 To do that, add the paths as an array to the `validateMixin` option when creating a new field.
 This will transform the input of the validator to a tuple, where the first value is the value of the field, and the other values are the values provided by the paths in the same order.

 ```ts
 import {FormLogic} from '@formsignals/form-core';